AustralianBioCommons/falcon/falcon/workflow.md

 Once they are modified accordingly, Falcon can then be run.

-## Run the first Falcon command
+## Run FALCON

-Create an sbatch script for a SLURM srun job.
-This script will include the first Falcon command, which is run using the `pb-assembly_0.0.8--0.sif` container.
+Run the sbatch_run.sh script for a SLURM srun job.
+This script will execute the first Falcon command, which is performed using the `pb-assembly_0.0.8--0.sif` container.

-For example:
+    >sbatch sbatch_run.sh

+`sbatch_run.sh`:

     #!/bin/bash